skx/kilua/README.md

-It is assumed you'll edit the [supplied startup](kilua.lua) file, to change the bindings to suit your needs, and add functionality via the [supplied lua primitives](PRIMITIVES.md), and copy into place at `~/.kilua`.
+It is assumed you'll edit the [supplied startup](kilua.lua) file, to change the bindings to suit your needs, and add functionality via the [supplied lua primitives](PRIMITIVES.md), and copy into a suitable location.

 But without any changes you'll get a functional editor which follows my particular preferences.

-Pull-requests implementing useful functionality will be recieved with things, even if just to add syntax-highlighting for additional languages.
+> **Pull-requests** implementing useful functionality will be recieved with thanks, even if just to add syntax-highlighting for additional languages.

 ## Callbacks